janekl/iterative-rating-systems/README.md

 # Iterative Rating Systems

-This repository provides an implementation of several new iterative models for rating of sport teams, illustrated by the example of association football (soccer).
-The presented models are based upon the gradient descent algorithm, which makes the rating update equations easy to interpret, explain, and adjust once new match results are observed.
+This repository provides the implementation of several new iterative models for rating of sport teams, illustrated by the example of association football (soccer).
+The models presented are based upon the gradient descent algorithm, which makes the rating update equations easy to interpret, explain, as well as adjust once new match results are observed.
 A prominent instance of a rating model that fits into this framework is the Elo rating system.

 The iterative versions of the popular football match outcome models are not only easier to maintain but also yield more accurate predictions than their counterparts estimated jointly using a sample of matches.